GUIDE TO INNS AND TAVERNS NORFOLK BROADS - SIXTH EDITION

 have gone up and will have changed.

-We saw a review once where someone stated that most of the pubs
+We saw a review the other day where someone stated that most of the pubs

 in our Guide book were

 closed!
-Umm - no they are not!
+Umm - no they have not!
 However, we have been reliably informed of the following UPDATES for

 the SIXTH EDITION: